jourdanrodrigues-tests/test_12/README.md

 ## Setting Up

 Install Python 3.7 or later if it is not already installed.
 Then, set up and enter a virtual environment and run `pip install -r requirements.txt` to install the dependencies.
-You should then be able to run the project from the `exercise` directory by running `python manage.py runserver`.
+You should then be able to run the project from the `core` directory by running `python manage.py runserver`.

 To verify that the server is running correctly, visit `http:127.0.0.1:8000` in your browser.